 \subsection{Execution}

-Once the executor program is generated by the compilation phase, it can be executed over the input data.
-The program automatically manages: (1)~converting data into the tensor format by calling the feeder operator; (2)~data movements to/from device memory; and (3)~scheduling of the operators in the selected device.
-Once the data is in the right format and device, all the operators are executed sequentially one after another.
-Regarding parallelization, \system exploits the tensor-level inter-operator parallelism provided by the TCRs.
-However, given the poor scalability performance (Section~\ref{sec:ex-scaling}), we are exploring extending inter- with intra-operator parallelism, as well as supporting data-parallel strategies (e.g., task-based parallelism of Spark).
-Once the executor completes, \system returns the result of the query in tensor, NumPy, or Pandas formats.
+Once the executor program is generated, it can be executed over the input data.
+The program automatically manages (1)~converting data into the tensor format; (2)~data movements to/from device memory; and (3)~scheduling of the operators in the selected device.
+Once the data is in the proper format and on the desired device, all the operators are executed sequentially.
+Regarding parallelization, \system exploits the tensor-level intra-operator parallelism provided by the TCRs.
+However, given the poor scalability performance (\cref{sec:ex-scaling}), we are exploring support for inter-operator parallelism and data-parallel strategies.
+Once the executor completes, \system returns the query result in tensor, NumPy, or Pandas formats.